DustinAnthonyCoffman/Tourganizer/README.md

+Description:  <a name="desc"></a>
-Tourganizer is an app designed for bands to be able to organize and create a tour by adding events with show information. <a name="desc"></a>
+Tourganizer is an app designed for bands to be able to organize and create a tour by adding events with show information.